 The PGP protocol is sometimes criticized because it lacks a feature called forward secrecy.
-It goes something like this:
+Forward secrecy is intended to reduce or eliminate the effects of an attack that goes like this:

 So starting out we are talking about a two phase attack that requires access to an end point and significant preplanning.

 If we are talking about OpenPGP over email then creating an archive of your encrypted messages from monitoring the network is not really possible any more.
 Most email in transit is now separately encrypted on the network using TLS.
 The same situation exists for OpenPGP over XMPP.

 So a practical attack would involve the compromise of not just your end point but your email server as well.
 The attacker would have to first compromise your email server, wait to build up an archive of your messages and then compromise your end device to get the secret key material to decrypt their archive.
 It would make more sense for an attacker to go for your end device in the first place and end up with the same material, sooner.

 Email messages are normally kept indefinitely and that tends to be the default even on systems that provide forward secrecy.
 If the attacker gets your secret key material then they pretty much for sure are going to be able to get access to your archived messages at the same time.
 Very few people are willing to go without a message archive so forward secrecy is unlikely to help in most practical cases of messaging.

 Reduced to the essence: forward secrecy is where you delete the encryption key protecting some encrypted data to prevent that key from falling into the possession of an attacker that already has that encrypted data.
 There is nothing preventing any system from doing that, even something based on the OpenPGP standard.
 For a practical demonstration see: A Demonstration of Message Burning Through Encryption using GnuPG.

 Hardly anyone ever does forward secrecy with OpenPGP.
 Why not?
 It's easy to do in a technical sense and would not cause your correspondents to have to reverify your identity.